ForgeRock/ds-operator/README.md

 ## Multi-cluster (Preview)

 DS can be configured across multiple clusters located in the same or different geographical regions for high availability or DR purposes.
-DS pods need to be uniquely identifiable within the topology  across all clusters.

 By overriding and passing the DS_BOOTSTRAP_SERVERS and DS_GROUP_ID environment variables, you can configure replication across multiple clusters.
 The requirements: